VOLUNTEERISM AND SERVICE

 - Generally, projects are short-term and seasonal in nature.
 Many Youth Conservation Corps (YCC) crew members, young adults ages 15 to 18, are directly hired by the Forest Service to engage in paid summer employment.

 Opportunities to get involved through

-Partner-led volunteer opportunities include individuals or groups who volunteer as part of a larger organization, corporation, State or local government.
+- Partner-led volunteer opportunities can include individuals or groups who volunteer as part of a larger organization, corporation, State or local government.